jclemens24/typeorm-fastify-plugin/README.md

 ## Usage With Multiple Namespaces

 Typorm allows you to use multiple `DataSource` instances across your application globally.
-It only makes sense that this plugin would enable the developer to do the same thing.
-Using a namespace is easy but is completely optional.
+It only makes sense that this plugin would enable you to do the same thing.
+Using a namespace is easy but completely optional.

 ```javascript
 import Fastify from 'fastify';